-Freeboard - A vertical distance between the elevation of the design high-water and the top of a dam, levee, tank, basin, swale, or diversion berm.
+Freeboard - Avertical distance between 1 he elevation of the design high-water and the top of a dam, levee, tank, basin, swale, or diversion berm.
 The space is required as a safety margin in a pond or basin.

 Grade - 1. (noun) A slope, usually of a road, channel, or natural ground specified in percent and shown on plans as specified herein.
 2. (verb) To finish the surface of a roadbed, the top of an embankment, or the bottom of an excavation.